JyChen9811/STCDiT/README.md

 ---

 ### Acknowledgments
-Our project is based on [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio).
+Our project is based on [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) and [Wan 2.1](https://github.com/Wan-Video/Wan2.1).
 Thanks for their awesome works.